 - SPI2 OPEN

 - SPI2 WRITE

 - SPI2 READ

 - = SPI2(args, ...)

 - SPI2 CLOSE

-SPI based displays, the touch controller and the SD Card interface (if implemented) will all use the second SPI interface (SPI2).
+SPI based displays and the touch controller will all use the second SPI interface (SPI2).
 If any of these features are enabled SPI2 will be unavailable to BASIC programs (which should use the first SPI channel instead).